senekor/rust-workshop/README.md

         you are confident to start new projects in Rust where it is the best technical fit
     - agenda
         - map out the book (which session covers which chapters, what is skipped)
-        - map out the sessions (what's from the book, what is added, exercises and projects)
         - invite students to come up with their own final project ideas
     - theory
         - 1: setup (also do editor setup, rustfmt, clippy, testing, clone demos & exercises)